Cloudify-PS/cloudify-training-labs/simple-bootstrap/README.md

 ### Step 2: Have your Manager VM's private key available

 The private key, required to connect to your manager VM, needs to be accessible to the Cloudify CLI.
-Copy the private key file to your CLI machine (either by either `scp` [linux], `pscp`/`winscp` [Windows] or by pasting the key's contents into an editor).
+Copy the private key file to your CLI machine (either by either `scp` [Linux], `pscp`/`winscp` [Windows] or by pasting the key's contents into an editor).
 For documentation purposes, it is assumed that the key file is available at `~/work/cfy-training.pem`.

 ### Step 3: Download the manager blueprint